 trust, but verify.

-Every PaellaDoc release is signed with our Apple Developer ID, notarized by Apple, stapled, and obfuscated.
-The SHA256 checksum below lets you verify the binary you downloaded matches the one we built.
+Every PaellaDoc release is signed with my Apple Developer ID, notarized by Apple, stapled, and obfuscated.
+The SHA256 checksum below lets you verify the binary you downloaded matches the one I built.

 Latest release.